MONMOUTH STUDENT-ATHLETE ADVISORY COMMITTEE

 STUDENT-ATHLETE EXECUTIVE BOARD:

-President: Ben Boyd (track & field)
+Senior Consultant: Ben Boyd (track and field)

 The mission of the Monmouth Student-Athlete Advisory Committee (MSAAC) is to enhance the total student-athlete experience by providing opportunity, protecting student-athlete welfare and fostering a positive student-athlete image.
 To accomplish this mission, MSAAC has developed two distinct yet integrated programs: Peer Support and Community Outreach.